 I love fennel slaw.
 It's crunchy and slightly sweet, and keeps well for a picnic or barbecue.
-This time I had some dandelion greens, cilantro and green onions on hand, and the combo is delightful.
-The fennel gives a nice mellow foundation, while the greens & onions add a slight bite, a nice taste of spring.
+This time I had some dandelion greens, cilantro, and green onions on hand, and the combo is delightful.
+The fennel gives a nice mellow foundation, while the greens and onions add a slight bite, a nice taste of spring.
 I love this as a side and it's also tasty in a sandwich.
 I threw this together without measuring, so the measurements are estimates.
 It's hard to go wrong with a salad, so feel free to adapt based on your own preferences! —seasonista

 Cut the root part out of the fennel bulb.
-Slice the fennel thinly (ideally using a mandolin).
+Slice the fennel thinly (ideally using a mandoline).
 Squeeze half the lemon over the slices to prevent browning.

 Add the dandelion greens, green onions, and cilantro.

 In a small skillet, heat a dollop of the olive oil over medium heat.
 When hot, add black mustard seeds.
 Cook for about a minute.
 The mustard seeds will start to pop (you might partially cover the skillet to protect the seeds from flying all over).